-The above examples show direct declaration of policy instances using the keyword inst.
+The above examples show direct declaration of a policy instances using the keyword inst.
 The language provides reuse by supporting the definition of policy types to which any policy element can be passed as formal parameter.
 Multiple instances can then be created and tailored for the specific environment by passing actual parameters.
 Figure 2 shows the syntax for authorisation policy types and instantiations.

+'''

-''' type ( auth+ | auth- ) policyType "(" formalParameters ")" "{" { authorisation-policy-parts } "}" inst ( auth+ | auth- ) policyName = policyType"(" actualParameters ")"; Figure 2.
-Authorisation Types and Instantiations '''
+type ( auth+ | auth- ) policyType "(" formalParameters ")" "{"

+{ authorisation-policy-parts }

+"}"

+inst ( auth+ | auth- ) policyName = policyType

+"(" actualParameters ")";

+'''